This section is aimed to be a resource for anyone who uses NHS Services in Knowsley, carers and all professionals working in Healthcare services.

 To help people and families get a good sense of what should be expected from the NHS and furnish them with the information they need to help them get a personal health budget, KDC has developed a range of information materials, advice and guidance in a variety of media and formats, newsletters and Information booklet co-produced with the NHS(E) PHB team and In- Control.
 We continue to follow this up with awareness-raising with the public, healthcare professionals including the local NHS team, social workers, commissioners and local partner agencies and community groups such as the Knowsley Carers, Healthwatch and the Knowsley ULO.

 At the end of June 2015, our lead for personal health budgets completed a 2 day specialist training programme aimed at accelerating the delivery of Personal Health Budgets in England,.
-Commissioned by NHS England Personal Health Budgets, Essex Coalition of Disabled People and Cheshire Centre for Independent Living for senior managers of Disabled People’s User-Led Organisations that were positioned to develop Personal Health Budget services locally.
+Commissioned by NHS England Personal Health Budgets, Purple and Cheshire Centre for Independent Living for senior managers of Disabled People’s User-Led Organisations that were positioned to develop Personal Health Budget services locally.

 Positive working relationships have been formed with key healthcare professionals in Knowsley CCG and we were asked to contribute to the CCG ‘Markers of Progress’ September 2015 submission to the Department of Health.
 We have formed a positive connections with the Patient and Public Involvement Lay Representative on the CCG Board.
 In August 2015 we were invited to attend a workshop with the NHS England Personal Health Budgets Team on designing on-going support for the voluntary and community sector.